-Mac OS X Catalina not supported
+Mac OS X Catalina (and later) not supported

 VMWare Fusion allows you to create VMs (virtual machines) of earlier Mac OS versions and run them inside a window on your Mac.
 It's especially easy to create VMs of the more recent Mac OS's, since the license does not prohibit it.

 So, for example, you can create a VM of Mac OS X 10.13 High Sierra or 10.14 Mojave (which will be able to run your older 32-bit Mac apps), and run it inside of 10.15 Catalina.

 Alternately, you can use the Windows version, which presently remains compatible with XP through Windows 10.

 We are sorry for any inconvenience and thank you for your support these many years.